pritishmishra/grade-api-test/readme.md

 `pom.xml` file in your project.
 In the context menu, choose `Maven -> reload project`.
 This should resolve any errors.

-8. Try running the main application (`src/main/java/app/gui/GUI`).
-When you start the program, you will see that it says your API Token is null (since we didn't set it yet).
+8. Try running the main application (`src/main/java/app/gui/Application`).
+When you start the program, you will see that it says your password is null (since we didn't set it yet).
 Stop the program and go to `Run -> Edit Configurations...`.

-9. Open the Run Configuration for `GUI` and find the `Environment Variables:` field.
+9. Open the Run Configuration for `Application` and find the `Environment Variables:` field.
     - Note: If you don't see this Run Configuration listed:
       - create a new Run Configuration of type `Application` (use the + in the top left corner of the window).
       - where it says "Main class", type `app.gui.Application`.

-10. In that field, type `API_TOKEN=YOUR_TOKEN`, with YOUR_TOKEN replaced with your actual API Token which you saved in `username.txt`.
+10. In that field, type the text you copied from `environment_variables` when you sign up an account.
+Your username and password should also be variable in `username.txt`.
+Example: `username=chenpan;password=6SgDAt8XpnQYTDPt4vHcPCCKJ2ppLg1C`.
 11. Click `Apply` and then `OK`.
-12. Now, rerun the program and you should see your API token displayed.
+12. Now, rerun the program and you should see your password displayed.
 13. Enter a valid grade for `207` in the `Log a Grade` menu.
 You should see a popup telling you that your grade was successfully entered.
 You can then check your grade by using the `Get a Grade` menu and specifying your username and `207` for the course.